 - Users who contribute 5% or more of the total inflow or organic loading to Broad Run Water Reclamation Facility.

 - Federally mandated categorical industries — detailed on the EPA's website.

 - Users who have a reasonable potential for adversely affecting the operation Broad Run Water Reclamation Facility or for violating any pretreatment standard or requirement.

-If you're unsure of your status, you should complete a Wastewater Discharge Survey Form.
+If you're unsure of your status, you should complete a Wastewater Discharge Application Form.
 Loudoun Water will review the survey and make a determination on your business's status.

 Industrial Waste Survey (IWS)